+Then, let’s separate the weed from the chaff!
 The new links overview is (like the other data in the link report) updated daily.
 So as soon as the content of the webpage that contains your link is indexed, you will notice it on the new links list.
-These include editorial links that you got by having high-quality content that websites link on their own pointing to you as a reliable source.
+These include editorial links that you got by having high-quality content that websites link on their pointing to you as a reliable source.
 They also include links that you requested during the outreach phase of your link building process.
 A good backlink has high link authority and high link relevance.

 Now, not all backlinks are good for your backlink profile.
-It could happen that someone in your team places a link on a spammy website, or even that some sketchy website links to you without you having done anything.
-The problem here is that Google cannot tell how you got this link, so it is possible that you get penalized for something you did not have any influence over.
+Someone in your team might place a link on a spammy website, or even that some sketchy website links to you without you having done anything.
+The problem here is that Google cannot tell how you got this link, so you may get penalized for something you did not have any influence over.
 For this reason alone, you should regularly check your link profile to weed out the bad links.

 You will notice a Google penalty by a sharp fall in your site rankings and being aware of what your link profile is made of is the first step in solving this potential problem.
 But, unless you have been buying links or used some Black hat SEO methods, chances are that most of your links are good and no cause for concern.